 We reviewed the trust's patient flow, escalation and surge policy (including full capacity protocol) last issued in December 2020.
-This policy outlined the triggers and relevant actions required by all areas to effectively manage capacity to meet non-elective demand for trust admissi flowchart and escalation process on page 65.
+This policy outlined the triggers and relevant actions required by all areas to effectively manage capacity to meet non-elective demand for trust admissions and maintain patient flow.
+This included the division's daily flowchart and escalation process on page 65.
 This had four stages of escalation led by the matrons for the first operational centre meeting.
 If the division had significant bed pressures the assistant general managers (AGMs) and matrons liaised with consultants and clinical leads.
 They requested focused ward rounds prioritising acutely unwell patients and discharges.
 They then considered possible elective cancellations after reviewing a set of criteria and escalated these to the assistant chief operations officer (ACOO) or associate chief nurse (ACN) and deputy before the final decision was made.